LoopKit/loopdocs/docs/operation/features/bolus.md

-## Updates with version 3 and later

-* Loop 3 uses the setting name of Glucose Safety Limit, which has the same meaning as Suspend Threshold in Loop 2
-* With Loop 3.2 and later
-    * Loop automatic delivery of insulin is limited when users IOB is two times the [<code>Maximum Bolus</code>](../../loop-3/therapy-settings.md#maximum-bolus) amount
-* Bolus Row:
-    * With Loop 3.0 and later
-        * The Recommended Bolus is provided AND the default for the Bolus is the recommended value
-        * If the user taps on the Bolus row, the amount is modified to 0 and the keyboard is opened for entry

 ## Meal Bolus

-The **Meal Bolus** screen is entered following a carb entry or edit action, the active button might be **Save and Bolus** or, if no bolus was recommended, **Save without Bolusing**.
+The **Meal Bolus** screen is entered following a carb entry or edit action, the active button might be **Save Carbs & Deliver** or, if no bolus was recommended, **Save without Bolusing**.

 The **Save** refers to saving the Carb entry or Carb edit that led to this screen in addition to saving the amount that might be bolused.
 It can also refer to saving a fingerstick value entered in the Meal Bolus screen (Loop 3 only).

 You can review the carb information at the [Meal Entry](carbs.md) link.

 !!!
 Important "Avoid Double Entry of Carbohydrates"
-    Carbohydrates are saved when the `Save and Bolus` or `Save without Bolusing` button is tapped in the Meal Bolus Screen.
+    Carbohydrates are saved when the `Save Carbs & Deliver` or `Save without Bolusing` button is tapped in the Meal Bolus Screen.
 Once that the button is tapped, carbohydrates are saved.
 That is true even if the bolus does not go through to the pump.

     If you see a notification after saving a carbohydrate entry, check carbohydrates entries in the *Loop* app.
 Do **not** just add the entry again without checking.